-The common under-expressed genes were associated in the REVIGO analysis with 13 cellular components including the plasma membrane (FDR = 1.110-44), membrane (FDR = 2.410–11), neurons (FDR = 310-4), presynapse (FDR = 410-4), and synapse (FDR = 710-3)(Fig. 8).
-The genes under-expressed in NC corals were associated in the REVIGO analysis withseven biological processes in cellular components amongst which the plasma membrane region (FDR = 8.510-9), cell periphery (FDR = 110-3), the membrane (FDR = 210-3), and membrane part (FDR = 910-3) were the four most significant.
-The under-expressedgenes in Om corals only were associated in the REVIGO analysis with 26 cellular components, the most significant of which included the integral component of the plasma membrane (FDR = 3.110–81), the periphery (FDR = 1.210-22), the membrane (FDR =6.210-17), the transmembrane transporter complex (FDR = 1.510-14), the extracellular region (FDR = 4.510-6), the cell (FDR = 9.510-6), synapses (FDR = 1.910-5), and the synapse part(FDR = 4.410-5).

-To investigate whether the supposed thermotolerant colonies in our study (i.e. the colonies from Oman)displayed a frontloading strategy,as previously described in scleractinian corals (Barshis et al. 2013), we compared the constitutive expression levels(i.e. in control conditions) between Om and NC colonies for those genes that were over-expressed in NC colonies (Additional File 8).
-This analysis showed that the basal expression level was often greater in the more thermotolerant colonies(Om).
-Among the 770 genes that were over-expressed in NC colonies in response to thermal stress (272 specifically and 498 in common with Om), 484 were constitutively (i.e. in the control condition) more expressed in Om than NCcontrol conditions.
-Among these genes,301 were over-expressed in the Omcolonies, 20 were under-expressed in the Omcolonies, and163 were not differentially expressed between the control and stress temperaturein thesecolonies, reflecting true frontloading based on the definition of Barshis et al. (2013).
-These three categories of genes (over-expressed, under-expressed, and frontloaded) were submitted to GO term enrichment analysis.
+To investigate whether the presumably more thermotolerant colonies from Oman displayed a frontloading strategy (i.e. a higher expression for some genes compared to the colonies from NC) as previously described in scleractinian corals (Barshis et al. 2013), we compared the gene expression levels in control conditions between Om and NC colonies for those genes that were over-expressed in NC colonies (Supplementary File S10).
+This comparison revealed that the constitutive expression level was often greater in the Om colonies.
+Among the 770 genes that were over-expressed in NC colonies in response to thermal stress (272 specifically and 498 in common with Om), 484 were constitutively (i.e. in the control condition) more expressed in Om.
+Among these genes,163 were not differentially expressed between the control and stress temperatures reflecting true frontloading based on the definition of Barshis et al. (2013), while 301 were over-expressed and only 20 were under-expressed during heat stress.
+These 484 genes with higher constitutive expression in Om were submitted to GO term enrichment analysis.
 No significant results were found for the under-expressed genes.
-The frontloaded genes were enriched in the biological processes cellular respiration (FDR = 4.410-23), cellular component organization (FDR = 0.002), homeostatic process (FDR = 0.005), cellular component organization or biogenesis (FDR = 0.007), cofactor metabolism (FDR = 0.009), and stress response (FDR = 0.009), and in the cellular compartments including the mitochondrion (FDR = 1.610-66), envelope (FDR = 0.0002), cell (FDR = 0.0002), and organelle (FDR = 0.0009).
-Most interestingly, for genes associated with a higher basal expression level and over-expression in the Om colonies, the most enriched biological processesincluded stress response (FDR = 1.2×10-26), pigment metabolism (FDR = 5.110-24), regulation of phosphate metabolism (FDR = 3.210-15), cellular metabolism (FDR = 2.710-11), and protein folding (FDR = 7.310-6).Among the 43 over-expressed genes involved in the response to stress in the NC colonies,23 were frontloaded in the Omcolonies.
+The frontloaded genes were enriched in the biological processes cellular respiration (FDR = 4.410-23), cellular component organization (FDR = 0.002), homeostatic process (FDR = 0.005), cellular component organization or biogenesis (FDR = 0.007), cofactor metabolism (FDR = 0.009), and stress response (FDR = 0.009), and in the mitochondrion for the most significant cellular compartment (FDR = 1.610-66).
+Most interestingly, for genes associated with a higher basal expression level together with over-expression in the Om colonies, the most enriched biological processes were stress response (FDR = 1.2×10-26), pigment metabolism (FDR = 5.110-24), regulation of phosphate metabolism (FDR = 3.210-15), cellular metabolism (FDR = 2.710-11), and protein folding (FDR = 7.310-6).

 DISCUSSION

-Phylogenetic context of adaptation
+Specific context of adaptation